bzantium/array_record/README.md

 ---

-**ArrayRecord Python** - Making high-performance data storage accessible for machine learning workflows.
+**ArrayRecord** - Making high-performance data storage accessible for machine learning workflows.

 *Star ⭐ this repository if you find it useful!*